esbullington/vite-vite/README.md

 Builds a release Android package using the settings indicated in myconfig.cfg and installs it to the attached Android device.

-## Acknowledgements
-A huge thank you goes out to the small group of developers who brought Kivy to life, and to the BDFL for inventing such a flexible and enjoyable programming language.

 ## License
 Copyright (c) 2012 Eric S. Bullington www.ericbullington.com